Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-winrt.md

 1. open a copy of Visual Studio without opening a project file.
 This can be accomplished via Windows' Start Menu, among other means.
-2. show Visual Studio's Output window.
+2. show Visual Studio's Output GameWindow.
 This can be done by going to VS' menu bar, then to View, and then to Output.
 3. try opening the SDL project file directly by going to VS' menu bar, then to File, then to Open, then to Project/Solution.
 When a File-Open dialog appears, open the SDL project (such as the one in SDL's source code, in its directory, VisualC-WinRT/UWP_VS2015/).
-4. after attempting to open SDL's Visual Studio project file, additional error information will be output to the Output window.
+4. after attempting to open SDL's Visual Studio project file, additional error information will be output to the Output GameWindow.

-If Visual Studio reports (via its Output window) that the project:
+If Visual Studio reports (via its Output GameWindow) that the project:

 "could not be loaded because it's missing install components.
 To fix this launch Visual Studio setup with the following selections:
 Microsoft.VisualStudio.ComponentGroup.UWP.VC"